digitalrebar/doc/api/api/jig.rst

    Used when database updates or coordination points are needed that have no external action.
--  Test - used by the test infrastructure to validate Digital Rebar logic when no phyiscal infrastructure is available.
-Not activited in production mode.
+-  Test - used by the test infrastructure to validate Digital Rebar logic when no physical infrastructure is available.
+Not activated in production mode.

 API Actions